ondini/lgcreportgenerator/README.md

 Notes -> supported measurement types are defined in constants -> each of them must have defined obs. columns for obs table + residuals and stationscolumns getters.
 Note that obs. columns need also a function compatible with the path structure in processing file.

+-> Columns for instrument line are ready, but they are not accessible in the object.

 #### Single file compilation

 Firstly, install rewired and webpack plugins as